About Us

 Director

-We currently partner with more than 300 national and local organizations, initiatives and innovators to improve food security and reduce waste.
+We currently collaborate with national and local non-profit organizations, initiatives and innovators to improve food security and reduce waste.

 We support Feeding America’s network operations and programs, helping to direct more food to families in need in the communities we call home.

 No Kid Hungry wants all children to have the healthy food they need every day to thrive.
-With the Foundation’s support, No Kid Hungry is providing funds, training and hands-on technical assistance to high-need schools, including schools in Illinois, Indiana and Ohio.
+With the Foundation's support, No Kid Hungry is providing funds, training and hands-on technical assistance to test and expand its School-Based Health Centers model.